rishpandey/blog/source/_tutorials/getting-started-with-css.md

 extends: _layouts.post
 section: content
 title: "Getting Started with Web Development: Intro to CSS"
 excerpt: A crash course of CSS, the source of every beautiful thing you see on the web.
 date: 2021-03-25
 categories: [basics]
+keywords: css, web development, css crash course, css tutorial, css basics
 ---

 CSS or Cascading Style Sheets is the language that we use to style an HTML file, and tell the browser how should it render the elements on the page.